rkvellanki/rkvellanki/README.md

 ## I'm currently working as an Associated Director at Verizon!!
-- 👀 I’m interested in finding a similar job to manage software engineers.
+- 👀 I’m open to work.
 - 🌱 I’m currently learning AI and ML
 - 💞️ I’m looking to collaborate on AI and ML
 - 📫 I can be reached at rvellank@yahoo.com or 908-565-3336